serverlessworks/website/posts/aws-serverless-services.md

 - **AWS SNS**: Messaging service for sending notifications and alerts to various endpoints in serverless systems.

+- **AWS EventBridge**: Build event-driven architectures with an event bus for serverless communication.

 - **AWS DynamoDB**: Managed NoSQL database with automatic scaling and low-latency performance for serverless applications.

 - **AWS AppSync**: It allows you to create flexible and secure APIs that connect to various data sources, including DynamoDB, Lambda, and more.